rahulk-99/human-detector-tracker/README.md

 ## Purpose

 The purpose of the Human Perception System (HPS) is to provide a robust and modular real-time solution for detecting and tracking humans using a monocular camera, enabling robots at Acme Robotics to accurately perceive the presence and location of people in their environment.
-By outputting 2D and 3D positions in the robot's reference frame, the system enhances downstream navigation and safety functions, with particular emphasis on reliability, extensibility, and integration readiness for practical robotics deployments.
+By outputting  positions of humans, the system enhances downstream navigation and safety functions, with particular emphasis on reliability, extensibility, and integration readiness for practical robotics deployments.

 ## About Us